Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

 The Chemical Product Manufacturing industry has a moderate level of capital intensity.
-In 2014, industry manufacturers are expected to spend about $0.21 on machinery, equipment and other capital expenses for every $1.00 spent on labor.
+In 2016, industry manufacturers are expected to spend $0.18 on machinery, equipment and other capital expenses for every $1.00 spent on labor.
 This figure reflects industry operators' heavy dependence on equipment and machinery.
 Due to the complex and varied composition of chemical products, manufacturers need technologically advanced equipment for the production, development and testing stages of the manufacturing process.
-Many firms that manufacture a variety of chemical products may also require separate facilities depending on the complexity of each product.
+Many operators that manufacture a variety of chemical products may also require separate facilities depending on the complexity of each product.

-By contrast, wages make up a relatively small portion of industry revenue, in line with other manufacturing industries... purchase to read more
+By contrast, wages account for a relatively small portion of industry revenue, in line with other manufacturing industries... purchase to read more